 Dr. Z asked me to follow up with you as s/he has not seen you in over a year.
-Can you confirm if Dr. Z is still your regular family doctor?
+Can you confirm if Dr. Z is still your regular Primary Care Provider?

 If yes, click verification/date stamp in EMR and save]